 One of the key features of a commercial email marketing tool has to be its features for creating and optimizing landing pages.

-You would find two types of landing page template where they are for
+You will find two types of landing page templates where they are for

 - Building your email list